Robert Turturice: Early career

 Turturice was a native of Berkeley, California.
 After high school he came to Pasadena, California where he studied set design and worked with the Pasadena Playhouse.
-It was here he found his real love was fashion design.
+It was here he found his real love which was fashion design.

 Films and television credits

 Turturice established a reputation as the rare costume designer whose range encompassed amazing period costumes as well as couture gowns worn by actresses on the red carpet at Hollywood's award ceremonies.
 Known as one of the last of the old school costume designers who made every piece, he influenced and mentored many in the field.
 One example of this hand crafted detail was the handmade charm bracelet he created from clay as a Stone Age accessory for "The Flintstones in Viva Rock Vegas".
 This was modeled in minute detail from contemporary charms.
 He also became known for dressing farm and circus animals in a number of feature films, and during a seminar at the University of California Los Angeles, he described what it was like to dress elephants and other circus animals for their film roles, a project he enjoyed despite the unique challenges.

-His feature films included "The Flintstones in Viva Rock Vegas", "Clean and Sober", "Beaches" and "Big Top Pee-wee".
-He also did the Pee Wee Herman TV special costuming for "Pee Wee's Playhouse" and "Pee Wee's Playhouse Christmas Special".
+His feature films included The Flintstones in Viva Rock Vegas, Clean and Sober, Beaches and Big Top Pee-wee.
+He also did the Pee-wee Herman TV special costuming for Pee-wee's Playhouse and "Pee-wee's Playhouse Christmas Special".
 His television work included 31 movies of the week, 19 series, 15 specials and 27 pilots.
-In addition to his Emmy Award for Moonlighting episode "Atomic Shakespeare" in 1987, he received additional nominations for his work on the HBO movie "Gia" and for "Cybill".
+In addition to his Emmy Award for the Moonlighting episode "Atomic Shakespeare" in 1987, he received additional nominations for his work on the HBO movie Gia and for Cybill.